Why 80% of delays are not lost due to execution

 ❌ A classic planner

-→ who follows progress
+who follows progress

 Conclusion — Time is a contractual capital

-Projects don't waste time.
+Projects do not waste time.

-They lose the ability to prove it.
+They are losing the ability to prove it.

 The real gap is not operational.

-It is Analytical, contractual, and strategic.
+It is analytical, contractual and strategic.